 The process is as follows:

-1. The interest rate series (rt*) is obtained for the given benchmark yield curve (e.g. for 3-month rates).
+1. Obtain the interest rate series (rt*) for the given benchmark yield curve (e.g. for 3-month rates).

-2. A centred CIR model is obtained.
-This is done by subtracting the rates at each data point with their long run average (?) across the entire series to obtain a transformed series (rt).
+2. Determine a centered CIR model.
+Subtract the rates at each data point with their long run average (γ) across the entire series to obtain a transformed series (rt).

-3. The least squares method is used to estimate the parameters for the discrete representation of the CIR model.
-This is done as follows:
+3. Use the least squares method is to estimate the parameters for the discrete representation of the CIR model.
+We do this as follows:

 a.
-At each data point the following residual term is calculated:
+At each data point calculate the following residual term:

 We have considered the least squared method of estimating parameters for the continuous CIR model using two discretisation techniques; Simple Discretization and Covariance Equivalent Discretization.
-The next post will look at how these estimated parameters are used in the model to simulate future short rates and consequently the term structure of interest rates.
+The next post will look at how to use these estimated parameters in the model to simulate future short rates and consequently the term structure of interest rates.